 This event will offer kayaking for both less and more experienced paddlers.
 Trips will include mild flat-water, gently moving rivers, and ocean waves.
 Jessie M.Honeyman State Park sits among the dunes and has two paddleable lakes within its borders.
 The “main event” will be kayaking the Siltcoos Canoe Trail through forest, dunes, and to the beach.

 What: A camping and kayaking trip on our own Oregon coast.
-Evening campfires and camaraderie.
-For 2018, paddle trips will occur on Friday, Saturday and Sunday, and possibly on Thursday.
+Socially distanced evening campfires and camaraderie.
+For 2021, paddle trips will occur on Friday, Saturday, Sunday, and possibly on Thursday and/or Monday.

-Trips: Level 1 through Level 3 trips on estuary, flatwater, and the ocean.
+Trips: Level 1 through Level 2 trips on estuary and flatwater.
+Ocean trips, if any, would be minimum Level 3.
 All trips will require some driving.
 All trip sign-ups will be done on-site unless otherwise announced.

 Clothing on the water: A wet suit or dry suit is recommended for ocean paddling.
 Lake and river trip requirements will vary, but clothing requirements will follow the OOPS Cold Water Policy.
 Wet exit certification is required, unless you participate in only Level 1 trips while not wearing a sprayskirt, as is compliance with all other OOPS safety policies.
 Bring layers and wind protection.
 Organizer will communicate requirements.

-Meals and Gatherings: Bring your own food, stove etc., and plan on at least one potluck evening.
-Registrants will receive more information from the Event Concierge.
+Meals and Gatherings: Bring your own food, stove etc. We will likely not have potluck meals in 2021.
+For those who are interested, we might bring our own food to a communal picnic.
+Registrants will receive more information from event staff.
 Please do not bring firewood.
 Your event fee covers the cost of firewood that we will purchase locally.
 Please plan to join us for group campfires!

-Accommodations and Cost: We have 14 tent sites at Jessie M. Honeyman State Park.
+Accommodations and Cost: We have 7 sites at Jessie M. Honeyman State Park.
 Walking to the ocean is not advised, but you can explore the dunes adjacent to the park.
 Registration fees are found on the calendar.
 See detailed campground information below.